thoughtbot/ios-on-rails/release/ios-on-rails.md

 # A New Xcode Project

 As with any iOS app, the first step is to create a new project in Xcode.
-Create a new, "Single View Project" with your own name and identifier.
+Create a new "Single View Project" with your own name and identifier.
 Running the project for the first time will yield a white screen.

 ![Pick an Empty Application](images/ios_new_xcode_project_1.png)

 # Alpha and Beta Schemes

-Distributing a Beta version of your app to testers before submitting to the app store is a vital part of the submittal process for medium to large scale apps.
-Humon may be a small app now, but we are going to set up a Alpha and Beta configuration and scheme in order to follow with best practices.
+Distributing a Beta version of your app to testers before submitting to the app store is a vital part of the submittal process for medium- to large-scale apps.
+Humon may be a small app now, but we are going to set up an Alpha and Beta configuration and scheme so as to follow best practices.

 Every time you want to distribute a new build to Beta testers, you'll archive it and save it for ad hoc distribution.
-So, what we're going to do is create a Beta scheme that we'll use every time we archive a Beta version of the app.
-We'll use the default Humon scheme for archiving the actual production version of the app.
+So what we're going to do is create a Beta scheme that we'll use every time we archive a Beta version of the app.
+We'll use the default Humon scheme for archiving the app's actual production version.
 The only differences between the new schemes will be the API endpoint (staging or production) we're hitting, the app name on the home screen, and the app's bundle ID.

 Setting these manually is perfectly fine as well, but keeping separate configurations for Alpha, Beta, and production ensures that we never forget something important, like switching out the staging endpoint.
-The following steps will refer to creating the Beta scheme and are exactly the same for creating an Alpha scheme.
+The following steps will refer to creating the Beta scheme.
+They are exactly the same for creating an Alpha scheme.

 ### Setting Up the New Schemes